 The foreign exchange earnings in terms of actual inflows is RS 1753.34/- Lacs(Previous Year RS 1354.36/- Lacs) and the foreign exchange outgo in terms of actualoutflows is RS 47.85/- Lacs (Previous Year RS 73.91/- Lacs).

 Your Company has been practicing the principles of good Corporate Governance over theyears and it is a continuous and ongoing process.
 A detailed Report on CorporateGovernance practices followed by your Company in terms of the Listing Regulationstogether with a Certificate from the Statutory Auditors confirming compliance with theconditions of Corporate Governance are provided separately in this Annual Report.

 Business Responsibility Report as per SEBI Listing Regulations are presented inseparate sections forming part of this Annual Report.

 MEETINGS OF THE BOARD

-During the year under review five (5) meetings of the Board of Directors were held thedetails of which are given in the Corporate Governance Report that forms part of thisAnnual Report.
+During the year under review 4 (four) meetings of the Board of Directors were held thedetails of which are given in the Corporate Governance Report which forms part of thisAnnual Report.
 The intervening gap between two Board Meetings was not more than OneHundred and Twenty Days.

 NOMINATION & REMUNERATION POLICY